Ninputer/VBF/README.md

 #### License

-All components and samples of this software are released under Apache License 2.0 You can find a copy of license under the root directory
+All components and samples of this software are distributed under Apache License 2.0 You can find a copy of license under the root directory

 #### Other information